Mickjr/Database_Queries/README.md

 ORDER BY EMP_ID, LAST_NAME DESC;</pre>

 #############################################################################
-Displaying data for a given condition and sorting the output using an integer in the place of the spelled-out column name:
+<h2>Displaying data for a given condition and sorting the output using an integer
+in the place of the spelled-out column name:</h2>
 #############################################################################
 <pre>SELECT EMP_ID, LAST_NAME
 FROM EMPLOYEE_TBL